Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The airways then narrow, making it difficult for air to go in and out of your lungs.
+All of these factors cause the airways to narrow.
+This makes it hard for air to go in and out of the lungs.

-Some people have exercise-induced bronchoconstriction (a narrowing of airways that occurs with exercise).
-Symptoms occur during, or shortly after, exercise.
-In some people, stress or strong emotions can trigger an asthma attack.
-Each person has different triggers that cause symptoms.
-Discuss your triggers with your health care provider.
+Exercise causes symptoms in many people with asthma.
+Symptoms can occur during, or shortly after, exercise.
+In some people, stress or strong emotions can cause asthma symptoms.

 Other factors include the following:

 To diagnose asthma and rule out other lung disorders, health care providers rely on your medical history, physical exam, and other tests.
 An important test for the diagnosis and monitoring of asthma is spirometry.

 A spirometer is a device that is used to determine how well the lungs are working.
 It measures the amount and speed of air exhaled.

 Other tests may also be done to check for conditions such as allergies.

 Your health care provider will figure out the best treatment based on: